ut-amrl/robofleet/README.md

 All done!
 Now, you can consume the new message type in `robofleet_webviz`, as well as transmit and receive it with the `robofleet_client`.

-#### Future changes
+## Future changes

-When JavaScript support for [Flexbuffers][flexbuffers] is [added][flexbuffers js], it would be possible to switch from Flatbuffers to Flexbuffers encoding fairly seamlessly.
+When JavaScript support for [Flexbuffers][flexbuffers] is [added][flexbuffers js], it would be possible to switch from Flatbuffers to Flexbuffers encoding with a mostly-unchanged architecture.
 This would:
 * Eliminate the need to maintain a schema and generated code
 * Move the burden of schema conformance into application code (no schemas means implicit schemas, defined by how message fields are accessed in code.)
 * Allow the encoding of all message types automatically by the robot client*